 Cases of vaccine preventable diseases are on the rise.
-According to a 2014 report by the Australian Institute of Health and Welfare (AIHW), cases of illnesses that could have been prevented with immunisation increased 70 per cent in a year.
+According to the Australia’s health 2014 report by the Australian Institute of Health and Welfare, cases of illnesses that could have been prevented with immunisation increased 70 per cent in a year.

 Some experts believe case numbers may be under reported because they are not attributed to the actual cause, which may be an infection.
-Those with an existing medical condition can be admitted to hospital or die due to complications resulting from preventable infections such as influenza, pneumococcal disease and shingles.
+Those with an existing medical condition can be admitted to hospital or die due to complications resulting from preventable infections such as influenza, pneumococcal disease, whooping cough and shingles.

 It is never too late to vaccinate